In General

 The Union Pacific trackage used to belong to the CNW, and the IC&E was formerly the Milwaukee (and then SOO).
 I need to do further research into the lineage for the DM&E/UP's track heading NW out of town, after it was the M&StL.
 If anyone knows and wants to share, please email me.

 My pictures were taken in October of 2006 on a field trip with Jim M and Mike Miller.
-Jim's pictures are more recent from 2009.
+Jim's pictures are a -little- more recent from 2009.

 This page originally just covered the eastern diamond, but has since grown into a guide for the whole town.
 If you're scooting by on the interstates 35 or 90, it's well worth a stop since it's so close.
 Mason City Iowa isn't too far away either, and is a favorite railfan spot because of Iowa Traction.